-31-Dec-19 In 2018, the Company obtained a Commercial Agriculture Credit Scheme (CACS) loan of N2 billion at an interest rate of 8% for 1 year through Union Bank Of Nigeria out of which N500 million was paid back in September 2018 another N500 million was paid back in July 2019 leaving a balance of N1 billion which was renewed in November 2019 and it is expected to be paid in 2 traches of N500 million each in September and December 2020.
+In 2018, the Company obtained a Commercial Agriculture Credit Scheme (CACS) loan of N2 billion at an interest rate of 8% for 1 year through Union Bank Of Nigeria out of which N500 million was paid back in September 2018 another N500 million was paid back in July 2019 leaving a balance of N1 billion which was renewed in November 2019 and this has been fully paid in 2 tranches of N500 million each in September and November 2020.
+The interest rate on the N1 billion CACS fund was reduced from 8% to 5%) in line with the CBN circular.